Jamal-Kei/azureresumee/README.md

 Obstacles
 I had an issue in azure which was my images were not showing when i pasted the azure url into google .
 This was due to an error in the file path for my images .
 After endlessly searching the web to discover this issue , this issue was a lot minor than I had imagined .

+5. Building CI/CD Pipeline

+This allowed me to automate the software development process, from code integration to deployment.
+In this section, I created unit tests to test my Azure function code as part of its deployment workflow.
+These tests ensured that the functions performed as expected before they were deployed, catching potential issues early in the development cycle.
+Implementing unit tests as part of the CI/CD pipeline not only improved the reliability and quality of the code but also facilitated quicker iterations and updates, enhancing overall project efficiency.